What if You’re Diagnosed?

 Stick to foods that can help minimize inflammation.

-There are some foods that help more than others
+Some foods may help more than others

 Apple